RediSearch/RediSearch/README.md

 ### Not *yet* supported:

-* NOT queries (foo -bar).
 * Spelling correction
 * Aggregations

 ### License: AGPL

 Which basically means you can freely use this for your own projects without "virality" to your code, as long as you're not modifying the module itself.
+See [This Blog Post](https://redislabs.com/blog/why-redis-labs-modules-are-agpl/) for more details.

 ### Note About Stability